-We are pairing it with cod for our March special hoping that our customers who enjoy the versatility and taste of cod will appreciate adding lingcod to their weekly menu.
+We are hoping that our customers who enjoy the versatility and taste of cod will appreciate adding lingcod to their weekly menu.
 Try it in a sandwich or a halibut recipe, you won’t be disappointed!
 The Alaska Department of Fish & Game explains, “The lingcod is not a true cod.
 Rather, it is the largest member of the “greenling” family, which includes Atka mackerel and the various greenlings.”

 Most lingcod harvested for commercial use in Alaska are caught historically between the months of May and July in an area known at the “Fairweather Grounds” off the coast Southeast Alaska, where on a clear day fishermen can enjoy views of the Fairweather Range, the tallest coastal mountains on earth.
 The fishing area is shallow, with rocky reefs, but surrounded by deep ocean and runs from south of Yakutat, AK to the north end of Chichagof Island near Cross Sound.
 Yakobi Fisheries, the processing plant and homeport for many fishermen, is in Pelican, Alaska on the westside of Chichagof Island.